 - Are caring, warm, friendly, and love to laugh;

-- Are willing to put their students’ learning and development ahead of their own experience;
+- Are willing to put their participants’ learning and development ahead of their own experience;

-- Are ready for an intense, challenging, and rewarding summer;
+- Are ready for an intense, challenging, and rewarding programming experience;

 - Have a high level of social and emotional intelligence;

 - Demonstrate skills and experience in cross-cultural sensitivity and communication;